agentml/ahn-ml-lab.github.io/index.md

 - Our paper "Generative Neurosymbolic Machines" is accepted in NeurIPS 2020 as a spotlight!
 - Invited Speaker for [NeurIPS 2020 Workshop on Object Representations for Learning and Reasoning](https://orlrworkshop.github.io/index.html)
 - Senior Program Committee, AAAI 2021
-- Co-organizing **ICML 2020 Workshop on Object-Oriented Learning** ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))
+- Co-organizing ICML 2020 Workshop on Object-Oriented Learning ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))
 - Teaching in Fall 2020: [CS 444: Deep Learning](https://hackmd.io/@Tn97A1U0QG6gBtFPXRh4oQ/rkkT1AT_I)
 - <span style="color:red">A postdoc position is available.</span> For more information, send me an email with your CV.
-- Invited to give a talk at DeepMind
 <!--- I'm serving as an Area Chair for UAI 2020-->
 - 2 papers accepted in ICLR 2020
 - Teaching [CS 536: Machine Learning](https://hackmd.io/@Tn97A1U0QG6gBtFPXRh4oQ/B1sZLO55r) in Spring 2020